tanim0la/cairo-tutorial/content/cairo-smart-contract.md

 ## Adding an “interface” by defining a trait for the Counter contract

-An interface defines a set of functions that a contract **must** implement.
+In Solidity, an interface defines a set of functions that a contract **must** implement.
 Interfaces are not mandatory for contracts, but their usage is encouraged.

 In Cairo, this same idea is represented using a **trait**, which defines list of functions without providing their implementation.
 In that sense, a Cairo trait plays the same role as an interface in Solidity.